phillipjoveski/churchhill-house-html-css/docs/module-4/responsive-5.md

 Go and have a look at various websites and you'll quickly realise what I mean.
 Check out [Every Bootstap Website Ever](https://www.dagusa.com/) to really understand.
 Also, read this article: [Why I shouldn't use a Web framework](https://dev.to/gypsydave5/why-you-shouldnt-use-a-web-framework-3g24)

+!!!important
     Don't use a framework for this unit, but do have a look, you'll might want to utilise one in the future!

 <hr>